tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/graph_sage/GraphSAGEGraphUpdate.md

 `node_set_names`<a id="node_set_names"></a>
 </td>
 <td>
-A set (or convertible container) of node_set_names for which the GraphSAGE graph update happens over each of their incident edges, where node_set_name is configured as the receiver_tag end.
-If unset, defaults to all node sets that receive from at least one edge set.
+By default, this layer updates all node sets that receive from at least one edge set.
+Optionally, this argument can specify a subset of those node sets.
+It is not allowed to include node sets that do not receive messages from any edge set.
+It is also not allowed to include auxiliary node sets.
 </td>
 </tr><tr>
 <td>